Arka102202/assignment-hierarchical_UI/hierarchical-ui/README.md

 # Basic project details:

   This is a web-app to visualize the hierarchical structure of a company.
 So, the users will only be the company's employees.
-There will not be any `signUp` feature but a `login` from will be provided for the employees of the company, for this I am creating a demo `username`=`Arkadyuti` and `password`=`123456`.
+There will not be any `signUp` feature but a `login` form will be provided for the employees of the company, for this I am creating a demo `username`=`Arkadyuti` and `password`=`123456`.
 Upon login user will be able to perform all the actions like `creating` new `department`s, `team`s, `employee`s, `adding` `employee`s to a `team` as members and all other stuff.

   At the time of `adding` a new `employee` the default `username` will the `emailId` and `password` will be the first part of the `emailId`, e.g. `emailId`: 789456123.sikdar@gmail.com, then  `username`: 789456123.sikdar@gmail.com and `password`: 789456123.sikdar.
   The demo `username` and `password` is `username`=`Arkadyuti` and `password`=`123456`.